elastic/kibana/rfcs/text/0011_global_search.md

 - This API is only for internal use and communication between the client and the server parts of the `GS` API.
 When the need to expose an API for external consumers will appear, a new public API will be exposed for that.
 - A new `globalSearch` context will be exposed on core's `RequestHandlerContext` to wrap a `find` call with current request.
-- Initial implementation will await for all results and then return them as a single response.
-As it's supported by the service, it could theoretically be possible to stream the results instead, however that makes the consumption of the API from the client more difficult.
-If this become important at some point, a new `/api/core/global_search/find/async` endpoint could be added.
+- Example implementation is awaiting for all results and then returns them as a single response.
+Ideally, we would leverage the `bfetch` plugin to stream the results to the client instead.

 ## Functional behavior